SoulCycle Owner, Trump Donors Face Public Shaming

 The first comes courtesy of Rep. Joaquin Castro, D-Texas, of San Antonio, who is also the co-chairman of his twin brother Julian Castro's campaign for the Democratic nomination for president.

-On August 5, Rep. Castro's congressional campaign twitter account called out out dozens of local businesses and individuals who donated the maximum ($2,800 per candidate per election) to the Trump re-election effort.
-The tweet said "Sad to see so many San Antonians as 2019 maximum donors to Donald Trump."
-He listed a few in the tweet — including a BBQ owner and a realtor — and then a much longer list in an attachment featuring 44 names in all.
+On Aug.
+5, Rep. Castro's congressional campaign Twitter account called out dozens of local businesses and individuals who donated the maximum ($2,800 per candidate per election) to the Trump reelection effort.
+The tweet said: "Sad to see so many San Antonians as 2019 maximum donors to Donald Trump."
+He listed a few in the tweet — including a barbecue owner and a real estate agent — and then a much longer list in an attachment featuring 44 names in all.
 The body of the tweet continued, "Their contributions are fueling a campaign of hate that labels Hispanic immigrants as 'invaders.'"

 Sad to see so many San Antonians as 2019 maximum donors to Donald Trump — the owner of @BillMillerBarBQ, owner of the @HistoricPearl, realtor Phyllis Browning, etc.— Joaquin Castro (@Castro4Congress) August 6, 2019